 - A completed "New Single & Multi-Family Worksheet" (Form 4611) and a completed New Residential Intake Worksheet

-- Four (4) copies of a Plot/Site Plan showing the general layout of the building site, location of new and existing buildings, retaining walls and other structures.
+- Five (5) copies of a Plot/Site Plan showing the general layout of the building site, location of new and existing buildings, accessible route, retaining walls and other structures.
 Please review the handout, "How To Prepare A Residential Plot Plan" (Form 4595)

-- Four (4) copies of construction plans and details, including but not limited to:
+- Five (5) copies of construction plans and details, including but not limited to:

 - Title sheet